ils94/LOTROToSpeech/README.md

 LTSEL download link: https://github.com/ils94/LOTROToSpeech/releases/download/LTSEL-Release/LTSEL.zip (outdated)

-unzip the version you downloaded, and run either LTSET.exe or LTSEL.exe inside the root folder
+unzip the version you downloaded, and run either LTSET.exe or LTSEL.exe inside the program root folder.

 # How to use